nspcc-dev/neofs-spec/06-blockchain/03-balance.md

     type: Integer
 ```

 Mint notification\.
-This notification is produced when user balance is replenished from deposit in the main chain\.
+This notification is produced when user balance is replenished from deposit in the mainchain\.

 ```
 Mint: